George Drumgoole Coleman: Personal life

-Coleman had a daughter, Meda Elizabeth Coleman, born in Singapore on 10 March 1829 (or 1828) by an unknown woman, and was christened at St. Andrew's Cathedral on 30 July 1837.
-The mother is unlikely to have been Takoyee Manuk, the sister of Gvork Manuk, even though Coleman had built a mansion for her adjacent to his own.

 On 25 July 1841, Coleman left for England after 15 years of continuous work and 25 years in the East.
 On a return trip to in Ireland, Coleman married Maria Frances Vernon, of Clontarf Castle, Dublin on 17 September 1842.
 Coleman however found himself unable to settle down in Europe, and returned to Singapore via Calcutta with his bride on 25 November 1843 at short notice.
-He took possession of another of his houses which stood at 1 and 2 Coleman Street.
 Coleman later had a son, George Vernon Coleman, who was born 27 December 1843 by his new bride.

 Death

 Coleman died in his house on 25 March 1844 due to a fever at the age of 49.
 He was buried in an Old Christian Cemetery at the foot of Government Hill, currently known as the Fort Canning Hill.

 After his death, Coleman's widow married attorney William Napier within months of her first husband's death.
 Napier adopted Coleman's infant son George, who would die on board of HMS Maeander at sea in 1848 at age 4.
 His daughter Meda Elizabeth Coleman died in Singapore in October 1907.

 George Coleman grave along with others were since exhumed from 1954 to 1965 and their preserved gravestones were built into the walls of the former cemetery.
 The memorial for his gravesite still stands at Fort Canning Park.
 In December 1965, Coleman's residence, the Coleman House at 3 Coleman Street, was demolished to make way for the Peninsula Hotel.